+ Private view 8th Nov 2011 at the Barcelona Museum of Contemporary Art [MACBA]

 ---

 Private view 20th June 2010 at Virreina Centre de la Imatge, Barcelona LC.
-Deferred Utopia
+A DEFERRED UTOPIA

 Xavier Ribas documented the state of La Catalana neighbourhood over the course of 2002 and 2003.
 Urban decay and the systematic abandonment of public services had turned the area into a semi-functioning ruin.
 The twenty-two photographs that form his LC series show a devastated territory in its death throes.
 The exhibition is accompanied by historical documentation, videos and maps.
 Curated by Carles Guerra.
 Documentation: Carmen Cazalla